2022-cs244/2022-cs244.github.io/deliverables/baseline-tests.md

 # Submission

-When you are ready to submit, execute the following commands:
+When you are ready to submit, tag the appropriate commit.
+Please include a description of who did what in the commit message.

 ```
-$ git tag -a router-baseline -m "Submission of my simple_router basline functionality"
+$ git tag -a router-baseline -m "Submission of my simple_router basline functionality. <Description of who did what>"
 $ git push origin router-baseline
 ```